-8.1 Construction works for the new integrated control room and CCTV network are progressing.
-All existing public space cameras on the network, have now been upgraded with the further 10 new cameras due for installation across Renfrewshire during July 2015.
+8.1 Construction works for the new integrated control room and CCTV network are progressing and are nearing completion, allowing the service to begin moving into the Community Safety Partnership Hub next month.
+All existing public space cameras on the network, have now been upgraded with the further 10 new cameras installed during July 2015.
 The improved mobile camera functionality is now being provided through the new mobile CCTV vans used within the Wardens Service.
 The current control room is now operating with upgraded software and functionality, which is producing images of a much higher quality than was previously possible.
-The CCTV system will continue to operate from Mill Street Police station until migration to the new integrated control room.
+The CCTV system will continue to operate from Mill Street Police Divisional Headquarters until migration to the new integrated control room.